 - A letter of recommendation from German authorities can speed up the approval process

 - An addressed and stamped envelope (with registered mail)

 - If there are changes, a new filming permit must be requested

-- For a video / image capture in the Protected Areas you need a special authorization (“SIMAKSI”) from the Directorate General for Conservation and Conservation in the Department of Agriculture and Forestry (Forestry Cetre Building, Jalan Gatot Soebroto, Jakarta)
+- For a video/image capture in the Protected Areas, you need a special authorization (“SIMAKSI”) from the Directorate General for Conservation and Conservation in the Department of Agriculture and Forestry (Forestry Center Building, Jalan Gatot Subroto, Jakarta)

-- Following approval of the request by the Ministry of Foreign Affairs in Indonesia, the journalist visa and the press card are issued by the Consulate General of the Republic of Indonesia
+- Following approval of the request by the Ministry of Foreign Affairs in Indonesia, the journalist visa and the notification letter are issued by the Consulate General of the Republic of Indonesia

 OBLIGATIONS AFTER RECEIVING THE FILMING PERMIT